-The aggregate amount per annum charged for expenses incurred for the services detailed in Sections 9.5. and 9.6. above in relation to each Class of each Sub-Fund shall be fixed at a certain percentage rate of the net assets of the relevant Class, as determined by the Management Company and the Fund pursuant to an Expense Agreement dated 1 July 2011.
-The fixed rate of expenses for each of the Classes of each Sub-Fund is set out in Appendix 1, and shall be subject to annual review.
+The aggregate amount per annum charged for expenses incurred for the services detailed in Sections 9.5. and 9.6. above in relation to each Class of each Sub-Fund, with the exception of the BlueBay Investment Grade Euro Government Bond Fund C-1, shall be fixed at a certain percentage rate of the net assets of the relevant Class, as determined by the Management Company and the Fund pursuant to an Expense Agreement dated 1 July 2011, as amended from time to time.
+The fixed rate of expenses for each of the Classes of each Sub-Fund where applicable is set out in Appendix 1, and shall be subject to annual review.
 Any expenses that exceed such fixed rate shall be borne by the Management Company.
+Conversely, in the event expenses are below such fixed rate, the Management Company is entitled to retain such amount.